Showing posts with label Helen. Show all posts

 Day 1: Tuesday, July 18:

 We walked down the front of the hotel to the nearby Troll Tavern.
-The Tavern was along the Chattahoochee River with a gate covered in locks weighing it down.
-There was a sign that said no more locks, and all locks had to be removed.
-It was causing the gate to be unstable and unsafe.
+The Tavern was along the Chattahoochee River, and a gate covered in locks weighed it down.
+A sign stated that no more locks were allowed and that all locks had to be removed, which made the gate unstable and unsafe.

 Troll Tavern with Gates full of locks